m-m-f/gowiki/README.md

 # gowiki
-Gowiki is a golang library to parse mediawiki markup as found in Wikipedia pages
+Gowiki is a golang library to parse mediawiki markup as found in Wikipedia pages.